 With a projected $19.86 billion market valuation by 2026, the vertical farming industry is ripe with opportunity.

 Examples of companies involved in vertical farming include:

 AeroFarms, which runs the world’s largest vertical farm: a 70,000 square-foot facility that produces up to 2 million pounds of leafy greens per year.
-(They also recently announced plans to build an even larger vertical farm in Abu Dhabi for R&D purposes.)
+(They also announced plans to build an even larger vertical farm in Abu Dhabi for R&D purposes.)

 Intelligent Growth Solutions, a UK-based manufacturer of fully automated tower growth systems and shorter “Growth Stations”.